Installing vinyl plank flooring is an easy beginner-friendly project. Get all the details of how to prep the floor and install step-by-step!

 - Using a utility knife – you can simply score the front of the plank with a utility knife a couple of times and snap the board.
 Be careful to keep the knife at the same location as you score.

-- Using a Jigsaw or hand saw – if you need to cut shapes to go around cabinets or walls, use a jigsaw or a handsaw to cut it out.
+- Using a Jigsaw or hand saw – if you need to cut shapes to go around cabinets or walls, or angles, use a jigsaw or a handsaw to cut it out.
 Be sure to use a general-purpose blade in the jigsaw.
+Learn how to use a jigsaw here.

 Installing the first row